flyingmachine/brave-clojure-web/content/basic-emacs.md

 redefine functions, even core functions like `save-file`.
 You probably won't *want* to, but you can.

-This is because, at its core, Emacs is "just" a Lisp interpreter which happens to load code editing facilities.
+You can redefine functions because, at its core, Emacs is "just" a Lisp interpreter which happens to load code editing facilities.
 From the perspective of Emacs, `save-file` is just a function, as is `switch-to-buffer` and almost any other command you can run.
 Not only that, any functions *you* create are treated the same as any built-in functions.
-You can even use Emacs to execute elisp, modifying Emacs as it runs - but that's a tale for another day.
+You can even use Emacs to execute elisp, modifying Emacs as it runs.

-This is why Emacs is so flexible and why people like myself are so crazy about Emacs.
-Yes, it has a lot of surface of complexity which can be difficult to learn.
+The freedom to modify Emacs using a powerful programming language is what makes Emacs so flexible and why people like myself are so crazy about it.
+Yes, it has a lot of surface of complexity which can take time to learn.
 But underlying it is the elegant simplicity of Lisp and the infinite tinkerability which comes with it.

-This tinkerability extends to key bindings in another way.
-Just as you can redefine existing functions, you can create, redefine, and remove key bindings.
+This tinkerability isn't limited to just creating and redefining functions.
+You can also create, redefine, and remove keybindings.
+Conceptually, keybindings are just an entry in a lookup table associating keystrokes with functions.
+That lookup table is completely modifiable.

 You can also run functions by name, without a specific keybinding, using `M-x {function-name}`, e.g. `M-x save-buffer`.
 "M" stands for